Introduction

 Prevention and Oral Health Advice: Practical Steps You Can Take

 - Brush twice daily for at least two minutes using a fluoride toothpaste.
+An electric toothbrush with a small, round head can be particularly effective at removing plaque.

 - Clean between your teeth daily using interdental brushes or floss.
+Your dental hygienist can recommend the correct size and type for your teeth.

 - Limit sugary and acidic foods and drinks, particularly between meals.
+Frequent snacking on sugar-containing foods gives plaque bacteria more opportunities to produce harmful acids.

 Key Points to Remember